 ORA Services (Older Persons, Rehabilitation and Allied Health) include specialised assessment, treatment and rehabilitation services covering Wellington to the Kapiti Coast.
 We provide treatment both in the community and on inpatient wards.

-There are also a number of beds based at Kenepuru Hospital dedicated to the rehabilitation of older people who have broken bones (known as orth-geriatrics) or had admissions to hospital for other reasons.
+There are also a number of beds based at Kenepuru Hospital (Ward 7) dedicated to the rehabilitation of older people who have broken bones (known as orth-geriatrics) or had admissions to hospital for other reasons.

 The service provides assessment, treatment and rehabilitation for people aged 16 years and upwards with neurological conditions, stroke, brain injury, musculoskeletal and orthopaedic conditions or who have the potential to benefit from rehabilitation that is best provided by a specialist non-acute service.

-What services do Wards 6 & 7 provide?
+What services do our wards provide?

 - assessment of medical, physical and cognitive functioning